Sports, Exercise & Health Studies

 Students will be required to undertake 10 days of work experience.
 Students will gain practical experience in a work environment.
 This will be based specifically in the areas of assisting in performance analysis, strength & conditioning / gyms and dietary analysis.
 The students will be working in cooperation with school teams / local clubs and fitness facilities in a sport/area of their preference.

-Leisure centres, community sports facilities, sports development centres, sports coordination in schools, fitness classes performance coaching, sports analysis, professional coaching, working with national governing bodies, strength and conditioning coaching.
+Graduates from this programme may gain employment in leisure centres, community sports facilities, sports development centres, sports coordination in schools, fitness classes performance coaching, sports analysis, professional coaching, working with national governing bodies, strength and conditioning coaching.

 390 CAO points can be earned by students on successful completion of this course.